Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Introduction

 Multi-agent systems have attracted considerable research interest in recent years due to their ability to handle complex tasks through cooperative interactions among agents.
 They had been widely used in areas such as search and rescue \cite{Search}, safety-critical human-robot interaction in healthcare and medical assistance \cite{chakraborty2014medical}, autonomous driving \cite{auto_driving}, cooperative exploration \cite{juvvi2024safe}, and many other domains \cite{dorri2018multi}.

 One of the most important aspects in multi-agent systems is ensuring safe interactions among agents, particularly avoiding inter-agent collisions.
 In the literature, this challenge is often addressed through safe control strategies that assume fully cooperative and symmetric interactions among agents.
 For example, \cite{van2008reciprocal} introduces the concept of reciprocal velocity obstacles for real-time multi-agent navigation.
 Barrier certificate–based methods have also been widely explored to ensure safe multi-robot coordination.
 For example, in \cite{multi_barrier}, safety barrier certificates are used to guarantee collision-free operation in multi-robot systems.
 Similarly, \cite{multi_drone} extends this concept to teams of differentially flat quadrotors, enabling collision-free maneuvers. \cite{multi_prob} introduces Probabilistic Safety Barrier Certificates (PrSBC), which leverage control barrier functions to handle the challenges of collision avoidance under uncertainty.
 Although these methods provide provable safety guarantees, they require solving optimization problems that become computationally expensive as system dimensionality and the number of agents increase.
 Moreover, they rely on known system dynamics, which is often unavailable for real-world systems.
 The spatiotemporal tube (STT) framework \cite{das2024prescribed}, \cite{das2024spatiotemporal} has emerged as an effective approach for solving complex task specifications \cite{das2025approximation} without requiring exact knowledge of system dynamics.
 Building on this idea, \cite{multi_stt} introduces a multi-agent negotiation framework that ensures collision-free motion while satisfying prescribed-time reach-avoid-stay (PT-RAS) tasks.
-Subsequently, {\cite{TCNS}} extends the framework to handle general time-varying unsafe sets and achieves smoother control performance, though it requires more extensive offline computation.
+Subsequently, \cite{TCNS} extends this framework to handle general time-varying unsafe sets and achieves smoother control performance.
+However, these existing STT-based frameworks for multi-agent systems synthesize the tubes offline, either through a negotiation-based procedure \cite{multi_stt} or by solving computationally intensive optimization problems \cite{TCNS}.
+Moreover, they require \emph{a priori} knowledge of obstacle positions and motion.
+As a result, these approaches are not suitable for dynamic environments that require real-time replanning.